Kevin-Zhouu/Codebrew2023-Frontend-workshop/README.md

 This is the example frontend project for Codebrew 2023 hackathon.
-Feel free to use this as a template/n Link to the slides: https://www.canva.com/design/DAFfsIE6uZM/IpnfMh__IyezI9wwlBI-eg/edit?utm_content=DAFfsIE6uZM&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton
+Feel free to use this as a template<br>
+Link to the slides:
+https://www.canva.com/design/DAFfsIE6uZM/IpnfMh__IyezI9wwlBI-eg/edit?utm_content=DAFfsIE6uZM&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton